UNL-VEX-Robotics/Push-Back-2025-26/README.md

 # Push Back
 This repository contains all of the code used *directly on robots* for the 2025-26 VEX season.
-The repositor is split into branches by robot.
+The repository is split into branches by robot.

 ## Branches
 * RI3D - Our robot in 3 days for preseason.